satoshipay/api/source/includes/_html.md

 `data-sp-width`       | yes      | Width of image in pixels, e.g. `450`.
 `data-sp-height`      | yes      | Height of image in pixels, e.g. `300`.
 `data-sp-placeholder` | no       | Absolute or relative URL to placeholder/preview image.
 This will be displayed if the image has not been paid yet.
 E.g. `/placeholders/2.png`.
+`data-sp-currency`    | no       | The XLM price converted to US Dollars, Euro, or UK Pounds.
+Use currency symbols: 'USD', 'EUR', or 'GBP'

 ## Audio